 (d) Continued stay criteria shall be based on the above criteria to justify continuance at this level of care or transfer to a more or less restrictive treatment environment.
-A continued stay/utilization review must be documented at least once, preferably at 6 weeks.
+A continued stay/utilization review must be documented at least once, at 10 to 20 days after admission.

-( b ) Twenty-four hour, 7-day a week supervision in a non-medical community-based residential treatment program.
+(b) Twenty-four hour, 7-day a week supervision in a hospital.

-(d) Two sessions of group therapy per week, consistent with the client's individual treatment plan.
+(e) Fourteen to twenty-five hours of group therapy per week, consistent with the client's individual treatment plan.
 Group therapy hours may include structured group dynamics, group educational experiences, group step work or other interpersonal group processes.
-Regular alcoholics anonymous meetings are not considered as group therapy hours.
+Regular alcoholics anonymous meetings are not counted as group therapy hours.

-(e) Two sessions per month of documented individual counseling with certified or eligible counseling staff.
+(g) One session of documented individual counseling per week with certified or eligible counseling staff.